 Top of the Head

-Placing your veil at the top of the head (usually a couple of inches back from the hairline, like where you’d place a headband) is more of a traditional way to way a mantilla veil.
+Placing your veil at the top of your head (usually a couple of inches back from the hairline, like where you’d place a headband) is more of a traditional way to way a mantilla veil.
 It allows the veil to frame the face and fall beautifully over the shoulders, making for one of the most graceful, timeless looks.
 However, for the most part, this hides your hair—even with a semi-transparent fabric like chiffon—and so you’re limited on the hairstyles you can use.
 Similarly, you can’t use ornate hairpieces lest they get in the way of the veil or are hidden altogether.

 Crown of the Head